AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Tooltips.md

 ## Custom HTML Tooltips

 The built-in tooltips can be turned off and replaced with custom HTML tooltips.
-Use HTML/CSS and [Events](Events):
+Use HTML/CSS and [events](Events):

 {sample}STOCK\_Event\_Markers\_Tooltips\_03{sample}